YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 If you develop cold, flu, fever, or general illness at the same time, the timing should be reviewed separately.
 Cold or flu before a hair transplant can change the plan even when the symptoms are outside the scalp.

-Send the tattoo date, location, size, whether it is still peeling or open, any redness or drainage, whether antibiotics were used, and clear photos in normal light.
-Also say whether the tattoo affected sleep, travel, alcohol use, sweating, or pain medicine.
+Send the tattoo date, location, size, whether it is still peeling or open, any redness, rash, itching, swelling, drainage, whether antibiotics or antihistamines were used, and clear photos in normal light.
+Also say whether the tattoo affected sleep, travel, alcohol use, sweating, or pain medicine, and whether you have a history of pigment allergy, keloids, or poor wound healing.

 If it is scalp micropigmentation or a head tattoo, send close photos plus wider photos showing the full hairline, donor area, crown, and scar pattern.

-If you are taking aspirin, blood thinners, immune suppressing medicine, diabetes medicine, isotretinoin, antibiotics, or regular anti inflammatory painkillers, include that information.
+If you are taking aspirin, blood thinners, immune suppressing medicine, diabetes medicine, isotretinoin, antibiotics, or regular ibuprofen or similar pain medicine, include that information.
 Medication and medical history belong in the same safety review as blood tests before a hair transplant, not separate paperwork.

 Do not use medical tourism travel as a reason to stack multiple procedures into the same week.
 A hair transplant trip already includes surgery, washing instructions, swelling control, sleeping position, flight timing, photos, and follow-up.
 A tattoo trip adds a separate wound and a separate aftercare routine.